 Within the field of Biblical Hermeneutics (the study of Scriptural interpretation) there is a rule called “the law of first mention”.
 It is the principle that requires one to go to that place in the Scriptures where a specific term or doctrine in found for the very first time, and to study that first occurrence in order to obtain the fundamental inherent meaning.
 The word “nine” is first mentioned in Genesis 5:5 – “And all the days that Adam lived were nine hundred and thirty years: and he died.”
 To the casual reader, 930 years may seem a glorious longevity depicting a grandiose era.
 But in the context of Genesis history, death of man had been a tragic revelation.
 The thousand-year mark was never reached, based upon the genealogical records.
 And at one point, in the beginning, there had been at least a possibility that man might have lived indefinitely.
 So, in this occurrence, the number nine is associated with the short-fall of man and resulting judgment – separation and death.

-The subhead of the recently published novel, The Ninth Generation: Conquering the Giants, speaks of a race of beings described in ancient history who were ultimately destroyed.
+The subhead of the recently published novel, The Ninth Generation: Surviving the Giants of the pre-flood Earth, speaks of a race of beings described in ancient history who were ultimately destroyed.
 I will leave the method of destruction up to the reader’s imagination.
 But the fact of their once fearful size is strongly supported by the manuscript evidence of Deuteronomy 3:11 – “For only Og king of Bashan remained of the remnant of giants; behold, his bedstead of iron; is it not in Rabbath of the children of Ammon?
 Nine cubits was the length thereof…” Based on the length of a cubit, Og must have stood at least thirteen feet high.
 Was the recorded length of the ancient giant’s bed – nine cubits – a Scriptural connection with judgment?
 That I am not sure, but they were ultimately removed from this earth.
 Whether they will ever reappear is the subject of other novels on the Nephilim.

 Bullinger states that nine… “marks the end and issue of all things as to man – the judgment of man and all his works.”
 If one ventures to the top of any major mountain range on earth, they can find evidence of fossilized sea life.
 The legends of every race also testify to that ancient universal judgment.
 Of course there will be those who deny that this world was ever completely covered with water.
 Such people were predicted long ago by the same Scriptures that record the flood: “Knowing this first, that there shall come in the last days scoffers…ignorant of…the world that then was, being overflowed with water, perished…” (2 Peter 3:3-6).
 The consideration of such a truth is so unsettling that many are driven to concoct theories to explain away the obvious worldwide evidence.
 And even fewer care to think about the following verses which speak of the earth that now exists... “being kept in store, reserved unto fire against the day of judgment and perdition of ungodly men.” (vs. 7).
 It is interesting that verse nine gives the reason that we are still living in our present condition: “The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish but that all should come to repentance.” (vs. 9).
 Bullinger concludes, “the significance of the number nine is judgment, especially divine judgment.”
 A God with the power and will to judge is a scary thought, especially when the cross (man’s only God-given escape) is ignored.